Dre Campbell Farm

 5. Remove Infested Trees

-If ten-lined June beetles have heavily infested trees in your yard, removing the trees may be necessary to eliminate the infestation.
+If ten-lined June beetles have taken over your trees, you might need to remove the trees to get rid of the infestation.

 However, removing infested trees should always be the last line of defense.
-Try less invasive methods like insecticide sprays, traps, or natural repellents first.
+First, try other methods, such as insecticide sprays, traps, or natural repellents.

 6. Diatomaceous Earth

 Diatomaceous earth is very abrasive and dehydrating to certain insects.
-When these insects come into contact with it, it damages their exoskeleton and dehydrates them.
+When these insects come into contact with it, it damages their exoskeletons and dehydrates them.

-To use it, simply dust the powder on plants.
-You can also sprinkle it on the soil around the base of plants.
+Dust the powder on plants or sprinkle it on the soil around their bases.
 Reapply after rain.

-DE will not kill these pests instantly but will work overtime as the beetles come into repeated contact with it.
-It works great at killing June bugs and many other insects that you don’t want around.
+DE will not kill these pests instantly but will work overtime as the beetles come into repeated contact with the product.
+It works great at killing June bugs and other insects you don’t want around.

 7. Neem Oil